RishavMishraRM/Read_Hand/README.md

 So we had to scout images which were clear and could be used and yet maintain uniformity.
 The next challenge was the sign to text converter.We had to design a model what was fast and accurate to differentiate between words and spaces and we somehow did a decent job at it.
 Since it's already a challenge to create a level playing ground for those who are differently abled, we believe we did give a great start to the initiative to bring about some attention towards this as this might be the new normal for a while now.

 ## Key Features
-* ENABLE converts ASL SIGN hand gestures to English TEXT dynamically.
+* It converts ASL SIGN hand gestures to English TEXT dynamically.
 * ENABLE converts Speech to Braille script proactively.
 * ENABLE converts English TEXT to SIGN hand gestures.